Chuguyevka (air base)

 In September 1976, Chuguyevka Air Base rose to prominence when Viktor Belenko, a MiG-25 pilot stationed at the base, defected to the United States by flying to Hakodate, Japan.
 This incident was a major security breach for the Soviet Union, and one of the most publicized defections of the Cold War.

-Since the 1990s, following the dissolution of the Soviet Union, Chuguyevka Air Base has been operated by the Russian Air Force, and MiG-25s were phased out as the primary aircraft and replaced with Mikoyan-Gurevich MiG-31s.
+From the 1990s, following the dissolution of the Soviet Union, the air base was operated by the Russian Air Defence Forces, and MiG-25s were phased out as the primary aircraft and replaced with Mikoyan-Gurevich MiG-31s.
+In 1998-99 the ADF was merged with the Air Force, but then the regiment was disestablished on 1 December 2009.